MuzhdaN/Game_PP2/README.md

 ## Purpose of the project

  Find The Bunny is a game developed for the Full Stack Software Development course in Code Institue as a second project.
-This is a fun and easy game for the people who want to have a 20seconds of enjoyment.
+This is a fun and easy game for the people who want to have a 20seconds of entertainment.
  I have built this game using HTML, CSS and Vanilla JavaScript.
 Visit the live [website](https://muzhdan.github.io/Game_PP2/).
   ![responsive Design Layouts](/assets/images/responisve-img.PNG)